laurabsteele/personal-goals/side-projects/portfolio.md

 ### Pre-Work
 - [ ] Brainstorm Goals
 - [ ] Decide what the focus of my portfolio will be
+- [ ] Create a 5 year career path.
+At CDK or leaving.
+- [ ] Including freelance or just portfolio? **Need to decide focus.**
+- [ ] Decide if it is important to put the different 'programs and technology' that I can use.
 - [ ] Compile inspiration pieces
 - [ ] Decide how much should be from scratch
 - [ ] Decide on CMS or HTML/CSS